Arvindhh931/Healthcare_Analyitics-CAPSTONE-Project-/README.md

 ## Strategy for Imputation
 - using patient_nbr attribute
-   - Taking information from Some patients who have visited multiple times
+   - Taking information from Some patients who have visited multiple times & not filled certain columns
 - K-Nearest-Neighbour-imputer